 Columbus & Hocking Valley Railway

-In 1834, U.S. Congressman John Chaney (Ohio) proposed legislation for the construction of a railroad from Lancaster to the Ohio River.
+In 1834, U.S. Congressman John Chaney (Ohio) proposed legislation for constructing a railroad from Lancaster to the Ohio River.
 4 The proposal was tabled and resurrected as a line from Athens County to Columbus.
 On July 11, 1853, a meeting sought to incorporate the Hocking Valley Railroad Company to construct a line between Athens County and Columbus with a stock of $2 million.
-Surveys along the proposed route were conducted and subscriptions to the stock were sold, but the line was never constructed.
+Surveys along the proposed route were conducted, and subscriptions to the stock were sold, but the line was never constructed.

 On April 14, 1864, the Mineral Rail Road Company was incorporated to build a railroad between Columbus and Athens with a capital stock of $1.5 million.
-4 Some right-of-way was secured although construction never started.
+4 Some right-of-way was secured, although construction never started.
 Milbury Greene, a salt works operator in Salina, purchased the railroad in 1867 and pushed for the railroad’s completion by traveling to Columbus to plead for the line’s completion.
-He was able to convince wealthier citizens in Columbus to finance the project, with the requirement that the line be named the Columbus & Hocking Valley Railroad (C&HV).
+He convinced wealthier citizens in Columbus to finance the project, requiring the line to be named the Columbus & Hocking Valley Railroad (C&HV).
 Surveying work along the proposed C&HV was completed by May.

-An $865,000 contract for construction was let on May 22, 1867.
-4 The first segment of the C&HV opened between Columbus and Canal Winchester on July 16, 1868, followed by the Canal Winchester to Lancaster section on January 13, 1869, the Lancaster to Nelsonville segment on August 17, and the Nelsonville to Athens portion on July 25 of 1870.
+An $865,000 construction contract was signed on May 22, 1867.
+4 The first segment of the C&HV opened between Columbus and Canal Winchester on July 16, 1868, followed by the Canal Winchester to Lancaster section on January 13, 1869, the Lancaster to Nelsonville segment on August 17, and the Nelsonville to Athens portion on July 25, 1870.
 The Straitsville Branch from Logan to New Straitsville opened on January 2, 1871.

 Columbus & Toledo Railway

-The Columbus & Toledo Railway (C&T) was incorporated in 1872 with the goal of constructing a line between Columbus and Toledo to primarily haul coal from the Hocking Valley region to export terminals along the Great Lakes.
+The Columbus & Toledo Railway (C&T) was incorporated in 1872 to construct a line between Columbus and Toledo to primarily haul coal from the Hocking Valley region to export terminals along the Great Lakes.
 4 7 The contract to construct the C&T was awarded to C&HV President Benjamin Smith and nine others under the Miller, Smiths & Company on April 16, 1875, with the first spike driven in Delaware on April 29, 1876.
 7 The Columbus to Marion section opened on November 1, 1866, and the remainder to Toledo opened on January 10, 1877.

 Gallipolis, McArthur & Columbus Railroad

-The Gallipolis, Jackson & Chillicothe Railroad was incorporated on March 22, 1850, with the goal of constructing a railroad between the Ohio River at Gallipolis and Chillicothe via Jackson.
-5 It was never constructed, but the proposal was partially revised on March 3, 1870, as the Gallipolis, McArthur & Columbus Railroad (GM&C) with the goal of building a line between the Ohio River at Pomeroy and Logan via McArthur, Vinton, and Gallipolis.
+The Gallipolis, Jackson & Chillicothe Railroad was incorporated on March 22, 1850, to construct a railroad between the Ohio River at Gallipolis and Chillicothe via Jackson.
+5 It was never constructed, but the proposal was partially revised on March 3, 1870, as the Gallipolis, McArthur & Columbus Railroad (GM&C) to build a line between the Ohio River at Pomeroy and Logan via McArthur, Vinton, and Gallipolis.
 4 Construction of the GM&C began in 1872 and progressed through August 1874.
 5

-The GM&C was sold to the Columbus & Gallipolis Railway in November 1877 and to the Ohio & West Virginia Railway (O&WV) in August 1878.
-4 The railroad was completed between Gallipolis and Logan in October 1880, and between Gallipolis and Pomeroy in January 1881.
+The GM&C was sold to the Columbus & Gallipolis Railway in November 1877 and the Ohio & West Virginia Railway (O&WV) in August 1878.
+4 The railroad was completed between Gallipolis and Logan in October 1880 and between Gallipolis and Pomeroy in January 1881.

 The O&WV became a part of the Columbus, Hocking Valley & Toledo Railroad’s Hocking Valley River Division in 1895.
 5